If you’re a young backpacker, with a longing to travel, you may be thinking about planning a solo vacation to Canada.

 Travelling alone can be a life changing experience and we highly recommend that everyone takes a solo journey at least once in their lifetime.
 In fact, our company founder Lisa first came up with the idea for FML Adventures during a solo trip to Australia!
 If you're interested - read about our origin story here!

 As with any trip, there’s a lot to think about when planning your vacation.
 So, we put together this guide to help get you started.
-In it we’re going to discuss our top tips for solo travel, then we’ll let you in on some of the best vacation spots in Canada.
+In it we’re going to discuss our top tips for solo travel, then we’ll let you in on some of the best vacation spots for solo travel in Canada.

 If you’re looking for the ultimate cross-country experience, whether you’re travelling alone or with friends, be sure to check out our affordable tour packages for young backpackers.